core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 sequence of names of 'bit' that are set.
 The encoding MUST be enclosed by the bits CBOR tag as specified in {{tag-registry}}.

-The following example shows the encoding of an 'alarm-state' leaf instance defined using a union type with the 'under-repair' and 'critical' flags set.
+The following example shows the encoding of an 'alarm-state' leaf schema node instance defined using a union type with the 'under-repair' and 'critical' flags set.

 Definition example: